webrecorder/browsertrix/docs/deploy/helm-customization.md

 ## Email / SMTP Server

-Browsertrix Cloud sends user invitations, password resets, background job failure notifications, and other important messages via email.
+Browsertrix sends user invitations, password resets, background job failure notifications, and other important messages via email.
 The ``email`` setting can be used to configure the SMTP server used to send emails.
-To avoid email messages from Browsertrix Cloud being flagged as spam, be sure to use the same domain for ``sender_email`` and ``reply_to_email``.
+To avoid email messages from Browsertrix being flagged as spam, be sure to use the same domain for ``sender_email`` and ``reply_to_email``.

 ## Signing WACZ files

-Browsertrix Cloud has the ability to cryptographically sign WACZ files with [Authsign](https://github.com/webrecorder/authsign).
+Browsertrix has the ability to cryptographically sign WACZ files with [Authsign](https://github.com/webrecorder/authsign).
 The ``signer`` setting can be used to enable this feature and configure Authsign.